-8-III.D .
-PHA RENT REASONABLENESS METHODOLOGY
+8-III.D.
+CCHA RENT REASONABLENESS METHODOLOGY

-How Market Data is Collected
+How Market Data Is Collected

-The CCHA will collect and maintain data on market rents in the CCHA's jurisdiction.
+CCHA will primarily utilize a third-party company which will collect and maintain data on market rents in CCHA's jurisdiction.
 Information sources include newspapers, realtors, market surveys, inquiries of owners and other available sources.
 The data will be maintained by bedroom size and market areas.
-Market areas may be defined by zip codes, census tract, neighborhood, and identifiable natural or man-made boundaries.
-The data will be updated on an ongoing basis and rent information that is more than 12 months old will be eliminated from the database.
+Market areas may be defined by zip codes.

+The data will be updated on an ongoing basis and rent information that is more than 12 months old will be archived using CCHA's third-party company.
+Market Rent Data greater than 12 months old will not be used for eligibility but may be used for reference.

-How Rents are Determined
+How Rents Are Determined

 The rent for a unit proposed for HCV assistance will be compared to the rent charged for comparable units in the same market area.
 The CCHA will develop a range of prices for comparable units by bedroom size within defined market areas.
 Units proposed for HCV assistance will be compared to the units within this rent range.
 Because units may be similar, but not exactly like the unit proposed for HCV assistance, the CCHA may make adjustments to the range of prices to account for these differences.
 The adjustment must reflect the local market.
 Not all differences in units require adjustments (e.g., the presence or absence of a garbage disposal may not affect the rent in some market areas).